Croydon High School

 Croydon High School is a private day school for girls located near Croydon, London, England.
 It is one of the original schools founded by the Girls' Day School Trust.

 History

 The school was founded in 1874 in Wellesley Road just north of the centre of Croydon, and the first Headmistress was Dorinda Neligan.
 The school was evacuated to Bradden, Northamptonshire during World War II.
 The present building in Old Farleigh Road, Selsdon, South Croydon, Surrey was opened in 1966.
 It has been an independent girls school aiming to educate young girls since its foundation in 1874.

-Houses

-Girls entering the school are assigned to one of the four houses.

 Weekend programmes

 The Japanese Saturday School of London, a weekend Japanese programme, uses the Girls' School as its Croydon Campus (クロイドン校舎 Kuroidon Kōsha).